Gurobi/gurobi-ai-modeling/source/prompting-basics.rst

 For instance, in your first conversation you might get an output that is well-structured, shows that the LLM understood you question, generated a valid model and even helped you interpret the results.
 You are happy, and later you want to try again with a slightly different prompt.
 However, this time, the LLM only generates the code without explaining to you how it interpreted your prompt.
-Moreover, even though it generated a model that is able to solve, it did not give you the code to extract and interpret the solution for you, leaving you to figure that out for yourself.
+Moreover, even though it generated a model that can be solved, it did not give you the code to extract and interpret the solution for you, leaving you to figure that out for yourself.

 A solution for this would be to, in addition to your initial prompt, also tell the LLM *how* to respond.
 The following